 If you think you've found the right oil or gas investment to "strike it rich," consider this: it may be a scam.
 While some oil and gas investment opportunities are legitimate, many oil and gas ventures are frauds.
 Many of these schemes start in so-called "boiler rooms," where skilled telemarketers use high pressure sales tactics to convince you to hand over your hard-earned money.
-The oil and gas industry is often in the news, and this publicity can be used to lure potential investors and make "opportunities" sound legitimate.
+Oil and gas scams typically increase after highly publicized news item, like volatile gas prices, to lure potential investors and make their "opportunity" sound more legitimate.